CloudMracek/PSBW/README.md

 ### Windows specific requirements
 If you're on Windows you will need to download [mkpsxiso](https://github.com/Lameguy64/mkpsxiso/releases) and ensure it's in your PATH

-This projects builds it's own mkpsxiso from source on Linux
+This projects builds its own mkpsxiso from source on Linux

 ### Build
 ```